-Chamberlain, a Republican, was the representative for Michigan's 6th congressional district from 1957 to 1974.
+Chamberlain was the representative for Michigan’s 6th congressional district and was a Republican.
+He served from 1957 to 1974.

 Chamberlain is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Chamberlain sponsored and cosponsored.
 See full analysis methodology.

 Chamberlain sponsored bills primarily in these issue areas:

 Government Operations and Politics (31%) Law (19%) Taxation (13%) Commerce (9%) Education (9%) Agriculture and Food (6%) Transportation and Public Works (6%) Civil Rights and Liberties, Minority Issues (6%)

 Some of Chamberlain’s most recently sponsored bills include...

 - H.R.
 15913 (93rd): A bill to amend the Internal Revenue Code of 1954 with respect ...